joshrotenberg/redis-client-builder/TASKS.md

 ## Documentation
 - [x] Complete API documentation with examples
 - [x] Add more detailed usage examples for each client type
-- [ ] Create tutorials for common Redis use cases
 - [ ] Document best practices for Redis client configuration
 - [ ] Add migration guide for switching between client libraries
+- [ ] Add a GitHub Action to lint and report all Markdown

 ## Build & CI/CD
 - [x] Set up continuous integration with GitHub Actions